Sanjeevroars/-PowerPuff-Boyzz-_Hackdays-Sellular/README.md

 # -PowerPuff-Boyzz-_Hackdays-Sellular
-This is a webpage based on topic - Hackathon management system. this project was made for a Hackathon conducted by Sellular.This is under development phase.
+This is a webpage based on topic - Hackathon management system. this project was made for a Hackathon conducted by Sellular.This project uses html,css,javascript.
+This is under development phase.